The Washington State Honors Award is a state program (WAC 392-210) that

 - Has completed at least 75 percent of the credits required for graduation.

 - Is enrolled in at least three academic core subjects in Grade 12.

 - Meets the Grade Point Average (GPA) and SAT and/or ACT score requirements as outlined annually by OSPI.

 In the spring, eligible students are selected for the Washington State Honors Award.
 This selection of eligible students is determined by an index score that gives equal weight to the high school Grade Point Average (GPA) and the College Board's Scholastic Aptitude Test (SAT) and/or American College Test (ACT) scores.
-SAT and ACT scores must be from tests taken between September 1, 2010 and January 31, 2012.
+SAT and ACT scores must be taken prior to January 31st of their senior year.

-In March, the Office of Superintendent of Public Instruction (OSPI) will
+In March of each year, the Office of Superintendent of Public Instruction (OSPI) will

-issue a bulletin to all high schools with information on how to access the Washington State Honors Award website where
+issue a memorandum to all high schools with information on how to access the Washington State Honors Award website where

 high school guidance counselors can nominate students for the award.